 Once spyware has been injected and is running common targets for cyber espionage might include:

 - Competitor research documents

 - Client lists and account information

-In order to protect and defend against these kind of attacks users should:
+To protect and defend against this kind of attack, users should:

-- Ensure that any sensitive commercial information is stored in properly secured system.
-This will reduce the chance that it can be successfully exfiltrated
+- Ensure that any sensitive commercial information is stored in a properly secured system.
+This will reduce the chance that it can be successfully exfiltrated.

 - Ensure that employees are educated on avoiding scams and running protective programs

 Comprehensive Security Is Needed

 Whatever industry you’re in, businesses today are under threat from a wide variety of cybersecurity attacks including malware and trojans.
 Today’s cybersecurity teams need to ensure multifaceted protection targeting both cloud resources and user endpoints reflecting the evolving IT needs of remote workers.

 Clarity’s outsourced cybersecurity services can provide comprehensive protection.